OUR PRIDE STORY

 Returning from the March on Washington for Lesbian and Gay Rights on October 11, 1987, a small group from West Michigan set course to make a change.

 This trip provided them the experience of being a part of something bigger.
 They had the opportunity to promote a sense of pride, of security, of belonging.
-At that time, this was something new for the LGBTQ community.
+At that time, this was something new for the LGBT community.
 The group returned with energy, passion, determination, and ambition to achieve equality.
-They started with a series of casual meetings originally hosted in homes and welcoming businesses, and then the group ultimately formed a new LGBTQ community center to bring West Michigan together.
+They started with a series of casual meetings originally hosted in homes and welcoming businesses, and then the group ultimately formed a new LGBT community center to bring West Michigan together.

 In 1988, they hosted Grand Rapids’ first Pride Celebration in the Monroe Amphitheater (the predecessor of the beloved Rosa Parks Circle).
-Then, as now, Pride put LGBTQ people right where we belong, at the heart of the Grand Rapids area.
-There was some controversy – the group asked the then Mayor Gerald Helmholt to issue a proclamation recognizing LGBTQ Grand Rapidians and the Pride Celebration, but the Mayor publicly refused to do so.
+Then, as now, Pride put LGBT people right where we belong, at the heart of the Grand Rapids area.
+There was some controversy – the group asked the then Mayor Gerald Helmholt to issue a proclamation recognizing LGBT Grand Rapidians and the Pride Celebration, but the Mayor publicly refused to do so.
 Despite Helmholt’s objection, the event took place on Sunday, June 19th, 1988.

 In 2014, we launched a comprehensive, strategic restructuring to modernize the Network’s activities.
 Throughout 2015 we added new social and support groups, increased the size of each of our existing groups by more than 100% and conducted educational outreach initiatives to hundreds of students, teachers, caseworkers, and mental health professionals, culminating in a stronger organization with a true stake in improving the lives of the local LGBTQ community.

-On February 22nd, 2016 The Network took its boldest step yet: The Lesbian Gay Community Network became Grand Rapids Pride Center!
+Due to the restricting and modernizing of the organization, on February 22nd, 2016 The Network took its boldest step yet: The Lesbian Gay Community Network became Grand Rapids Pride Center!
 Our new name better aligns with and represents our mission to “Empowering our LGBTQ community through supportive services and awareness.”

-As the Grand Rapids Pride Center examines the ways in which we’ve failed to call out racism, work to dismantle systems that perpetuate it, and confront anti-Blackness within our organization and our community, the Community Accountability plan was created as a fluid, constantly-evolving tool for our organization to identify where there is work to be done and for our community to hold us accountable to our commitments.
+As the Grand Rapids Pride Center examined the ways in which we failed to call out racism, work to dismantle systems that perpetuate it, and confront anti-Blackness within our organization and our community, the Community Accountability plan was created as a fluid, constantly-evolving tool for our organization to identify where there is work to be done and for our community to hold us accountable to our commitments.